tmaybe/dev.socrata.com/docs/datatypes/text.md

 Operations on strings are case insensitive.
 This includes sorting as well as comparison operations.

 When using SoQL, string literals are created using the single quote (`'`).
 For example:

+{% highlight javascript %}
-    myColumn='string literal'
+text_value='string literal'
+{% endhighlight %}

+To escape a single quote within a string, double it.
+For example:

+{% highlight javascript %}
+text_value='Bob''s string'
+{% endhighlight %}

 The following table shows what operations can be used on strings: